pinapelz/OnePlayerPongRemix/README.md

 3. Change the extension of the file to .love (replace .zip with .love)

 Alternatively you may download the executables under releases (only if on Windows) or the pre-configured .love file (Linux and Mac OS)

+### In order to play after launching you must press enter twice